dassein/Kmeans-tsne-visualization/README.md

-# Visualize Kmeans clusters after t-SNE
+# Visualization of Kmeans clusters by t-SNE

 ## dependencies
 * Qt5